MRZGenerator

 output_infos = mrz_gen()

-Adjust the spacing between characters using the interval parameter:
+You can adjust the spacing between characters using the spacing

 mrz_gen = MRZGenerator(